What is Bhikkhu Bodhi?

 Voice and method

-His translations are deliberately conservative — close to the Pāli, lightly archaic where Pāli is archaic, footnoted heavily.
-He resists the move popular among some contemporary Western teachers of paraphrasing the suttas into therapeutic register; the Buddha he translates speaks like a fifth-century-BCE Indian renunciate, not like a kindly therapist.
+His translations are deliberately conservative: close to the Pāli, lightly archaic where Pāli is archaic, and heavily footnoted.
+He resists the move, popular among some contemporary Western teachers, of paraphrasing the suttas into a therapeutic register.
+The Buddha he translates speaks like a fifth-century-BCE Indian renunciate, not like a kindly therapist.
 The result is denser than the late-twentieth-century devotional translations and considerably more rigorous than the early-twentieth-century Pali Text Society renderings.
-For comparative study, his footnotes draw on the Pāli commentaries of Buddhaghosa — the same commentarial tradition that produced the [Visuddhimagga](lexicon:visuddhimagga) — and on the modern scholarship in Pāli and Sanskrit Buddhology.
+For comparative study, his footnotes draw on the Pāli commentaries of Buddhaghosa, the same commentarial tradition that produced the [Visuddhimagga](lexicon:visuddhimagga), and on modern scholarship in Pāli and Sanskrit Buddhology.

 In the index